Scaligera Basket Verona: 1991–2002: At the top of Italian basketball

 During the summer, coach Bucci left the club, being hired by Scavolini Pesaro, but Scaligera failed in finding a valuable substitute to coach Bucci and the 1991–92 championship ended with a relegation to Serie A2.
 However, under coach Franco Marcelletti the club was immediately promoted in the following season, thanks to important players like Alessandro Frosini, Davide Bonora, Henry Williams, Sylvester Gray and Giacomo Galanda.
-In 1993–94, the team arrived fourth in the regular season and, after having ousted 2–0 Olimpia Milano in the quarterfinals, Verona was eliminated by Virtus Bologna in the semifinals by 2–1; the team also reached the Italian Cup final, which lost against Benetton Treviso.
+In 1993–94, the team arrived fourth in the regular season and, after having ousted 2–0 Olimpia Milano in the quarterfinals, Verona was eliminated by Virtus Bologna in the semi-finals by 2–1; the team also reached the Italian Cup final, which lost against Benetton Treviso.
 In 1995, the club signed the American pointguard Mike Iuzzolino.
 In the 1995–96, Marcelletti's team, was able to reach the Italian Cup final once again; however, it lost against Milano.